appwrite/appwrite/docs/references/databases/create-document.md

-Create a new Document.
-Before using this route, you should create a new collection resource using either a [server integration](/docs/server/databases#databasesCreateCollection) API or directly from your database console.
+Create a new document.
+Before using this route, you should create a new collection and at least one attribute using either a [server integration](/docs/server/databases#databasesCreateCollection) API or directly from the Appwrite Console.